Definition of Double Taxation

 How to Avoid Double Taxation?

 Tax laws usually prevent double economic taxation through lower tax rates or tax credits.
-For example, qualified dividends in the US are taxed at lower tax rates in the hands of the individual taxpayer than the rate that would be ordinarily paid on other regular income of the individual.
+For example, individual taxpayers benefit from lower tax rates on qualified dividends in the US compared to the rates applicable to their regular income.

 Advantages